GetSimpleCMS-CE/update-GetSimpleCMS-CE/README.md

 - If you have renamed the default `/admin/` folder, this needs to be reverted back before applying this update.
 After you have applied the update, you may again personalize this.
 - Update your existing `gsconfig.php` with the following:

+- Versions prior to 3.3.19.1, update your existing `gsconfig.php` with the following:

 Add New:
 ```